 The client will own the intellectual property rights regarding the work done by the freelancer.
 As a consultant, you cannot make any claims regarding ownership of trademark or copyright for the product.

 Your consultant agreement should be drafted, keeping the laws of the state in mind in order to be valid.
 You should clearly mention the name of the county and the state to whose jurisdiction this agreement would be subject to.

-You need to mention in your freelancing agreement whether the client will protect you against any lawsuits and associated costs if the client does not follow your instructions as a consultant.
+You need to mention in your consulting contract template whether the client will protect you against any lawsuits and associated costs if the client does not follow your instructions as a consultant.

 You should not share information relating to the client's business with a third party.
 This clause in your freelance agreement will convince the client that you will not disclose confidential information.